Why Temperature Affects Lubricants

 The primary physical characteristics of lubricants that are affected by temperature include viscosity, viscosity index, pour point and the base oil.
-Let’s deal with these individually.
+Let’s deal with these individually and find out why temperature affects lubricants.

 For example, when an oil film forms between a bearing and a shaft, some of the oil’s molecules are attracted to the surface of the shaft, while other oil molecules are attracted to the bearing surface.
 This is called the shear rate and is directly affected by the oil’s viscosity and operating temperatures.
 A multi-grade oil with a lower (thinner) viscosity will generally have a higher potential shear rate, while a single viscosity oil will generally have a lower potential shear rate.